chrisant996/clink/docs/clink.md

 - Environment variables,
 - Commands,
 - Command [arguments and flags](#argument-completion),
-- You can also provide custom completion generators using Lua scripts that execute inside Clink (see [Extending Clink With Lua](#extending-clink-with-lua) and [Popular Scripts](#popular-scripts)).
+- You can provide custom completion generators using Lua scripts that execute inside Clink (see [Extending Clink With Lua](#extending-clink-with-lua) and [Popular Scripts](#popular-scripts)).

-Completion has special treatment for the first word of each command line.
-By default, Clink provides completions for the first word based on all executable programs on the system PATH and the current directory, but not non-executable files.
-You can turn off this "executable completion" behavior by running <code>clink set <a href="#exec_enable">exec.enable</a> false</code>, or you can adjust its behavior by changing the various [`exec.*`](#exec.aliases) settings.
+### Completion Keys

+<kbd>Tab</kbd> completes the word at the cursor:
+- If you installed Clink with "Use enhanced defaults" or if you set [`clink.default_bindings`](#clink_default_bindings) to use "windows" defaults, then <kbd>Tab</kbd> cycles through the possible completions, replacing the word with the next possible completion each time.
+- Otherwise, <kbd>Tab</kbd> performs completion the same way that bash does on Unix and Linux:  When you press <kbd>Tab</kbd>, Clink finds matches for how to complete the word at the cursor.
+It automatically inserts the longest common prefix shared by the possible completions.
+If you press <kbd>Tab</kbd> again, it also lists the possible completions.

+<kbd>Ctrl</kbd>-<kbd>Space</kbd> shows an interactive list of possible completions:
+- You can use the arrow keys to choose which completion to insert, and you can type to filter the list.
+- Pressing <kbd>Enter</kbd> in the list inserts the selected completion.
+- Pressing <kbd>Space</kbd> in the list inserts the selected completion and makes sure a space follows it to allow typing a next argument.

 See [Completion Commands](#completion-commands) and [Clink Commands](#clink-commands) for more available completion commands.

-See also [Auto-suggest](#gettingstarted_autosuggest) for information about auto-suggestions, which by default show up in gray at the end of the input line.
-Completions are for words, and Auto-suggestions are for the whole input line (for example, based on history).
+### Executable Completion

+By default, Clink completes the first word of each command based on all executable programs on the system PATH and the current directory, but not non-executable files.

+You can turn off the "executable completion" behavior by running <code>clink set <a href="#exec_enable">exec.enable</a> false</code>, or you can adjust its behavior by changing the various [`exec.*`](#exec.aliases) settings.

 ## Common Configuration